mnbarber/extra-objects-practice/README.md

 1. Create a new repository
 2. Create a JS file called `the_avengers.js`
 3. Copy the prompts below into your file and complete them
+4. Try not to look at my solutions unless you are absolutely stuck!!

 ---